Watch the final trailer for the Scream reboot

 The first Scream movies became notorious for taking famous stars such as Drew Barrymore, Sarah Michelle Gellar, Kristen Bell and Emma Roberts and dramatically killing them off, sometimes within the opening scene.
 Will the new film follow suit?
 Well, it remains to be seen.
 But the trailer shows that alongside the OG cast is Melissa Barrera (she’s also starring in the new Carmen adaptation with silver chain king Paul Mescal), a blonde Dylan Minnette of Thirteen Reasons Why fame, Jasmin Savoy Brown, model Sonia Ben Ammar, Mikey Madison (Once Upon A Time in Hollywood) and Mason Gooding (Love, Victor) all as the ill-fated high school teens, alongside Jack Quaid (The Hunger Games) and Kyle Gallner (Jennifer’s Body).
 Perhaps all of them will be murdered!

 During filming, which took place in autumn 2020, multiple script variations were made and unused scenes were filmed to stop the murderer’s true identity leaking -- as it infamously did in 1997 around the release of Scream 2.
-So, 11 years after Scream 4 we can finally watch the simply titled. mysterious Scream in cinemas 14 January 2022.
+So, 11 years after Scream 4 we can finally watch the franchise’s new chapter in cinemas on 14 January 2022.
+Watch the recent teaser below.
 We can’t wait.